technology-toolbox/website/content/blog/jjameson/2012/01/30/git-github-issues.md

 the **Refresh** button -- in case you think that might be the issue.]

 The correct answer seems to be "this is a bug in the Git Source Control Provider for Visual Studio."
-I say this based on the output from "<kbd>git status</kbd>":
+I say this based on the output from "`git status`":

 ```
 $ cd /c/NotBackedUp/Subtext/